PeterSeresAvy/ulog_kml_convert/README.md

 ## Setup:

-Clone the repository or download the zip folder
+Clone the repository or download the zip folder.

-In order to make sure you have all packages:
+Run the following:

     pip install -r requirements.txt